BryanCrotaz/ember-cli-deploy-pipeline/README.md

 Task config can reference data from the output of any preceding task.

-Blueprints will be available for the most common pipelines (e.g. Luke Melia, S3+Cloudfront)

 `task.run()` will either return null or a POJO if it succeeds, or an `Error` if it fails.
 If the POJO includes a `message` property this will be logged to the console.

-A task's README will document the structure of the required `config` and its output POJO if it has one.
+A task addon's README will document the structure of the required `config` and its output POJO if it has one.

+## Common pipelines

+Blueprints will be available for the most common pipelines (e.g. Luke Melia, S3+Cloudfront).
+Third party addons can provide new blueprints.

 ## Installation